wtsi-hgi/startfortest/README.md

 # Start For Test
-*I don't care how it's done, just start one of these so I can test my application with it!*
+*I don't care how it's done, just start one of those so I can test my application with it!*

 ## Introduction
 ### Key Features